-Whole families drowned in a Libyan city’s flood.
-The only warning was the sound of the dams bursting
+Whole families drowned in Libya’s flood.
+Many didn’t realize the danger until they heard dams burst

 As of Wednesday, at least 30,000 people were displaced by the flooding in Derna, the U.N.’s International Organization for Migration said.
 Many fled to nearby cities and towns less impacted by the storm.

-One of them is Ahlam Yassin, a 30-year-old housewife, who left for the eastern city of Tobruk.
+One of them is Ahlam Yassin, a 30-year-old housewife, who headed to the eastern city of Tobruk.

 “Everything has gone,” said Yassin, who waded barefoot with her family through knee-deep water to leave her neighborhood.
 “The city itself has gone.”

-Mahmoud al-Baseer’s cousins lived lived less than kilometer — roughly 0.6 miles — from one of the dams.
-They survived, he said, by quickly escaping to the upper floors of their three-story apartment block and were lucky that the structure held its ground.
+Mahmoud al-Baseer’s cousins lived less than kilometer (about half a mile) from one of the dams.
+They survived, he said, by quickly running to the upper floors of their three-story apartment block and were lucky that the structure held.

 Al-Baseer, who lives in the United Kingdom, initially feared they had died.
 Until he reached them Tuesday evening, he struggled to watch the destruction from afar.